Thought Leadership

 Types of Fintech Apps

 Building software that responds to users’ needs requires a deep understanding of the industry and a unique perspective.
 There are many different paths a startup can take, and over the years, Softjourn has provided unique solutions to clients working on various fintech apps.
-Below, we have included the most common types of fintech apps we have helped to build and provide solutions for.
+Below, we have included the most common app types we have helped build and provided solutions for.

 Mobile Payments Processors